 Flu Shot Clinics

-Start early this year and get immunized early!
+Start early this year and get immunized before Flu season!
 Visit any of our Foodland Pharmacies and receive 50 HawaiianMiles for every flu shot you and your family receive.
 Offer valid till 6/30/15.

 Learn more about the flu shot in our Influenza FAQs below.